 In 2002, Toto started a new venture, co-owning a racing driver management company alongside two-time Formula One World Champion Mika Häkkinen.
 The same year, Toto returned to racing, winning once en route to sixth in the FIA GT World Championship.
 Further success followed in 2006, when Toto claimed top overall honours at the 24 Hours of Bahrain.

 In November 2009, Toto merged his passion for racing and investment by investing in the Williams F1 Team.
 By July 2012, Toto was the Executive Director of the team, playing a key leadership role as Williams scored its first win in eight years at the Spanish Grand Prix that season.

 An entrepreneur, an investor and a racer, motorsport runs in Toto Wolff’s blood.
-Under his leadership, the Mercedes-AMG F1 Team has clinched seven consecutive Formula One Constructors’ Championships (2014-2021) and seven consecutive Drivers’ Championships (2014-2020).
+Under his leadership, the Mercedes-AMG F1 Team has clinched eight consecutive Formula One Constructors’ Championships (2014-2021) and seven consecutive Drivers’ Championships (2014-2020).